Current Account Deficit Meaning

 - Income received by people of a country who work in foreign countries.

-- Same applicable for Expenses of the country in case of interest and dividend paymentDividend PaymentDividend is that portion of profit which is distributed to the shareholders of the company as the reward for their investment in the company and its distribution amount is decided by the board of the company and thereafter approved by the shareholders of the company. on foreign investments and spending on outsourcing of jobs.
+- Same applicable for Expenses of the country in case of interest and dividend paymentDividend PaymentDividends refer to the portion of business earnings paid to the shareholders as gratitude for investing in the company’s equity. on foreign investments and spending on outsourcing of jobs.

 - If Income paid is high than income received by countries residents, businesses and government then net income goes in negative.